ABOUT THE MINNESOTA EMPLOYERS WORKERS COMPENSATION ALLIANCE

 The Minnesota Employers Workers Compensation Alliance (“The Alliance”) was originally formed in 1971 as the Minnesota Self-Insurers’ Association, to promote the interests of business and government units who are self-insured or retain a high deductible ($250,000.00 minimum) for workers compensation liability in the State of Minnesota.

 The Alliance began operating under its new name on January 1, 2014, representing its evolution into an organization devoted to the efficient management of the workers compensation system in a way that maximizes available resources for injured workers and minimizes overall system costs.
+Membership is no longer exclusive to self-insured or high deductible employers, rather, it is now open to all Minnesota employers!

 The Alliance Recent Past-President Sandra Bodensteiner of the City of St. Paul says the new name better represents the organization’s growth and increased influence on workers compensation issues.